cyoce/J-uby/README.md

 J-uby aims to augment how Ruby programming with Symbols and Procs works by monkeypatching the aforementioned classes.

 Firstly, Symbols are now callable without first calling `.to_proc` on them.
-Procs have also gained many more operators
+Procs have also gained many more operators.

+## Tacit programming

+Tacit programming is manipulating functions to create other functions without specifying their arguments.
+A basic example would be a function that adds one to its argument.
+In Ruby, this would be done with a lambda: `->(x){1+x}`.
+Using the equality `(:sym & x).(y) == x.sym(y)`, we can simplify this lambda to `:+ & 1`.

+Ruby lambdas or expressions can be converted to tacit J-uby code using the following equalities:

 ```ruby
 sym.(*args) == sym.to_proc.(*args)